About the Journal

 Does it contribute new knowledge to the field?
 Is the information presented in the contribution current, relevant and fit for the journal’s purposes?

 • Should the contribution be accepted, revised or rejected?

-If not accepted, should the contribution be sent to another place of publication?
+If not accepted, should the author submit the article to another journal?

 Peer reviewers’ work thus concludes with a recommendation to the editors that the manuscript be accepted, revised or rejected.
 It is then up to the editorial team to determine whether the manuscript should be published.
 Further information on the peer review process and editorial evaluation can also be found in the discussion of the different journal sections; the assessment process varies to some extent, depending on the various categories of information.

 Enquiry uses Crosscheck for plagiarism screening at the point of article submission.
 Any article found to have violated academic honesty will be summarily rejected.
 In addition, should it come to the awareness of the Editors that any published article which was not identified by our plagiarism check processes but is shown to have plagiarized, it will be removed from our database immediately.